LEI search

 Similar names across states or countries

 A single search can return multiple entities with identical names.
 Compare jurisdiction, registered address, and registration authority ID.
-The country and LOU fields also help distinguish between entities, especially for global groups.
+The country and LOU fields also help distinguish between entities, especially for global company groups.

 Old legal names and name changes